-Lu Dedoo is an app designed to increase antiretroviral therapy (ART) medication amongst youth in Nigeria living with HIV.
+Lu Dedoo is an app designed to increase antiretroviral therapy (ART) medication amongst youth in Benue state, Nigeria living with HIV.
 Historically, adolescents have struggled with remaining medication adherent and complying with a strict medicinal schedule.
 Lu Dedoo strives to address such barriers through adaptation of the HealthMpowerment app.
 The app promotes the importance of taking ART on a daily basis, along with other health topics, and provides users with medication reminders to stay on schedule.

 The usage of mobile phones to access health information has exploded in popularity in Nigeria.
-In Nigeria, there are 76 mobiles phones in use per 100 people (www.gapminder.org).
+In Nigeria, there are 76 mobile phones in use per 100 people (www.gapminder.org).
 With an increase in access to technology, Nigerian youth can now connect with health resources right at their fingertips.
 Furthermore, mobile phone solutions are increasingly being used in the detection, prevention, and treatment of HIV.
 The commonest and simplest mobile phone solution presently being utilized is use of SMS.
 With the advent of smartphones, there is an increase in access to technology, making this a viable support mechanism, especially for younger people.

 Necessary research has been done to ensure the effectiveness of Lu Dedoo and the lasting impacts it will leave on the community.
 The Lu Dedoo team has explored the most effective medication apps based on the available literature comparing the effectiveness of different medication adherence applications in use.
 One of these medication adherence apps stood out to the Lu Dedoo team as a promising tool to leverage.
 MASI, an app adapted from HealthMpowerment, has already been piloted in Cape Town, South Africa to support perinatally-infected HIV-positive adolescents.
 Given the similarities to MASI, the Lu Dedoo pilot study will evaluate the feasibility, acceptability and effectiveness of a locally adapted version of MASI and an information only version of MASI on ART-naïve adolescent patients commencing ART in Makurdi local government area in Benue state, Nigeria.

-Lu Dedoo strives to improve ART medication adherence among youth living in Nigeria between the ages of 11-19.
+Lu Dedoo strives to improve ART medication adherence among youth and young adults living in Nigeria between the ages of 15-24.
 Lu Dedoo will adapt the HealthMpowerment platform to carry out the research.
-Beta testing will take place over a span of 3 months with a total of 64 participants.
+Beta testing will take place over a span of 2 months with a total of 32 participants.
 This includes a basic intervention arm.
 After the completion of beta testing, the study team will then continue with a randomized control trial (RCT) featuring 60 participants and two study arms- a control information-only arm and an intervention arm.
 The RCT will take place over the span of two years, with one year or less utilized for recruitment.
 Methods used to improve medication adherence include app gamification, an inbox feature to chat with study team members, a forum space to connect with peers in a welcoming online environment, health behavior and medication tracking, and an anonymous question asking feature for participants to use.

 Space used to create community while allowing peer-to-peer interaction.